Building Social Skills for Children with Autism

 Early interventions offer children the best opportunity to reach their full potential.
 By beginning developmental and behavioral interventions as soon as autism is diagnosed or suspected, children can experience increased opportunities for learning and progress.
 Remarkably, some children may make enough strides to no longer qualify as being on the autism spectrum as they grow older.

-Before 2 years As early as 2 years Higher chance for substantial progress
+• Before 2 years: Intervention as early as 2 years offers a higher chance for substantial progress.

-2-3 years 2-3 years Effective in promoting social skills
+• 2-3 years: Effective in promoting social skills when intervention begins within this range.

-After 3 years After 3 years Progress may take longer
+• After 3 years: Progress may take longer when intervention starts later.

 State Early Intervention Programs